Review and selection procedures

 Award Master Jury and on-site project review

 The review of projects and the selection of award recipients is the responsibility of an independent master jury specially appointed for each award cycle.
 Each jury is multidisciplinary, bringing together specialists in such fields as history, philosophy, art, engineering and architectural preservation, in addition to practising architects, landscape architects and urban planners.
+The members of the Master Jury of the 2020-2022 Award cycle will be announced during the autumn of 2021.

 The on-site project reviewers are commissioned to examine each of the shortlisted projects in detail, verifying project data and seeking additional information such as user reactions.
-The reviewers are required to comment on a detailed set of criteria in their written reports, and must also respond to specific concerns and questions prepared by the master jury for each project.
+The reviewers are required to comment on a detailed set of criteria in their written reports and must also respond to specific concerns and questions prepared by the master jury for each project.
 To ensure maximum objectivity, reviewers report on projects located outside their native countries.

-At the second master jury meeting, the project reviewers make presentations on each of the shortlisted project to the master jury.
-After evaluating the projects, the master jury selects the award recipients and determines the apportionment of the US$ 1,000,000 prize fund.
+At the second Master Jury meeting, the project reviewers make presentations on each of the shortlisted project to the Master Jury.
+After evaluating the projects, the Master Jury selects the award recipients and determines the apportionment of the US$ 1,000,000 prize fund.
 Since the success of a winning project may be the product of efforts by diverse individuals, groups and organisations, the master jury apportions prizes among the contributors – architects, other design and construction professionals, craftsmen, clients and institutions – whom it considers to have been most important to the success of each project.
 The decisions of the master jury are final.

 Announcement of shortlisted projects and Award recipients